diemheych/PrimeCHIP8/README.md

 # PrimeCHIP8
+CHIP-8 was originally developed in the 1970s by Joseph Weisbecker for creating computer games on early microcomputers.

-CHIP-8 emulator for the HP Prime in Python
+This CHIP-8 emulator is for the HP Prime in Python.
+As the HP Prime does not support sound, CHIP-8 sound operations are ignored.

+See a demonstration at: ???
 # Installation
 Use the HP Connectivity Kit to transfer CHIP8.hpprgm to a virtual or physical HP Prime calculator.